 Along with the table, net and post, you also get a nifty storage cover to keep it store it under and a set of two bats and 3 balls.
 In other words, everything you need to get started.

-Next in our guide we have the more affordably priced and curious solution to not having the space for another huge table in your back garden.
-Rather than being a full table, from Viavito, this is just the tabletop.
+Next in our best guide we have the more affordably priced and curious solution to not having the storage space for another huge table in your back garden.
+Rather than being a full ping pong table, from Viavito, this is just the tabletop playing surface.
 Why would you want a tabletop and no legs, you might wonder?
 Well, what if you’ve already got a games table set up or a dining table and there’s limited space for anything else big?

-At 6ft, it will not feel like you are sacrificing the experience of playing this exhilarating sport.
+At 6ft, it will not feel like you are sacrificing the experience of playing ping pong.
 With a full kit of extras including the net and posts, 2 bats and 3 balls, once you’ve flipped it, you can start playing.
 Storage is simple because the tabletop can separate into two flat pieces when it is not being used.

 Like most in our guide, this is very easy to assemble.
 In fact, according to the manufacturer and customers who’ve bought it, the time it takes to remove it from its box, assemble it and set it up for play is around 5 minutes.
 So, it’s perfect for your kids if they are especially impatient and want to get on and have their own table tennis Wimbledon on the very same day it comes.